 To be eligible for inclusion on the parish electoral roll, a person needs to be at least 16 years old at the time of the next APCM, and also be:

-- a baptised member of the Church of England (or a church in communion with the C of E) resident in the parish of St Mary’s Church, Whitkirk for at least 6 months and habitually worshipping there; or
+- a baptised member of the Church of England (or a church in communion with the Church of England) resident in the parish of St Mary’s Church, Whitkirk for at least 6 months and habitually worshipping there; or

-- a baptised member of the Church of England (or a church in communion with the C of E) not resident in the parish, but have habitually worshipped at St Mary’s Church, Whitkirk for at least 6 months; or
+- a baptised member of the Church of England (or a church in communion with the Church of England) not resident in the parish, but have habitually worshipped at St Mary’s Church, Whitkirk for at least 6 months; or

 - a member of a church not in communion with the Church of England but which subscribes to the Doctrine of the Trinity, and willing to declare themselves a member of the Church of England, and have habitually worshipped at St Mary’s Church, Whitkirk for at least 6 months.

 Full information on the legal status of the electoral roll and the rules surrounding it can be found in the Church Representation Rules.

 How can I be on the Electoral Roll?